cotarr/collab-backend-token-auth/README.md

 ### requireAccessToken(options);

 The requireAccessToken() function is the primary nodejs/express middleware that is used to authorize or deny access.
-This middleware will parse the http authorization header for a bearer token and extract a JWT access token.
+This middleware will parse the HTTP authorization header for a bearer token and extract a JWT access token.
 The token is submitted to the authorization server /oauth/introspect endpoint for validation of the digital signature.
 User related meta-data is returned.
 Unauthorized requests will generate a status 401 Unauthorized response.
 Successful requests will call the express next() function.
-This function will store the token's scope and other user information in the Express req object for use by other middleware.
+This function will store the token's scope and user id information in the Express req object for use by other middleware.

 The requireAccessToken(options) function will accept an optional options object.